Copyright © 2006- 2025 All Rights Reserved

 12noon-12:30pm

-Barney Pollard Sr. worked for Chalmers, and restored the car in the 1940s.
-Barney collected many cars and stacked them on end in a warehouse, saving them from being crushed for badly needed steel during WWII.
-This car was one of those stacked survivors!
+collected many cars and stacked them on end in a warehouse, saving them from being crushed for badly needed steel during WWII.
+This car is one of Barney’s favorite cars and one of those stacked survivors!

 Hugh Chalmers bought "Thomas" of Buffalo, NY, in 1908.
 "Chalmers" was built 1908-1923.
 250,000 were built, but less than 300 remain.
 In the late teens and early 20's, Maxwell shared the plant with Chalmers.
 Walter Chrysler took over the company, and in 1924, Chalmers became Chrysler.

 6 cylinder overhead valve, overhead cam.
-Forty horsepower, 3 1/8 bore, 5 inch stroke.
-The transmission is a 3-speed transaxle with a 5 1/4 to 1 final drive.
-Built in Detroit, cost $1350, a 124" wheel base, weighing 3,160lbs.
+40 hp, 3 1/8 bore, 5” stroke.
+Transmission is a 3-speed transaxle with a 5 1/4 to 1 final drive.
+Built in Detroit, cost $1350, 124" wheelbase, weighing 3,160lbs.

-EXTRA- Running chassis, differential, and complete engine for sale for an additional $3,700.
+Included: Running chassis, differential, and complete engine

 From Barney's grandson...
 "Barney Pollard was my grandfather, and the collection of around 1200 cars was my playground as a kid.
 Know most of the cars, as I personally titled 700 of them.
 As to the fire, we lost around 110 cars in that fire, which was started by a spark from a locomotive, which started a grass fire, and then the building went.
 Lost some pretty rare cars in the fire, such as the only two Olivers ever built